Panther tank: Panther II

-Schmalturm turret
+Ausf.
+F and Schmalturm turret

 After the Panther II project died, a more limited upgrade of the Panther was planned, centred around a re-designed turret.
-The Ausf F variant was intended for production in April 1945, but the end of war ended these plans.
+The Ausf.
+F variant was intended for production in April 1945, but the end of war ended these plans.

 The earliest known redesign of the turret was dated 7 November 1943 and featured a narrow gun mantlet behind a 120 mm thick turret front plate.
 Another design drawing by Rheinmetall dated 1 March 1944 reduced the width of the turret front even further; this was the Turm-Panther (Schmale Blende) (Panther with narrow gun mantlet).
 Several experimental Schmaltürme (literally: "narrow turrets") were built in 1944 with modified versions of the production Panther's 7.5 cm KwK 42 L/70 standard gun, which were given the designation of KwK 44/1.
 A few were captured and shipped back to the U.S. and Britain.
 One badly damaged turret is on display at the Bovington Tank Museum.
 It had been used as a post-war range target until its historical significance was recognised.

 The Schmalturm had a much narrower front face of 120 mm armour sloped at 20 degrees; side turret armour was increased to 60 mm from 45 mm; roof turret armour increased to 40 mm from 16 mm; and a bell shaped gun mantlet similar to that of the Tiger II was used.
 This increased armour protection also had a slight weight saving due to the overall smaller size of the turret.
 The Schmalturm also addressed an inherent flaw with the earlier rounded mantlet in which incoming shots would ricochet off the lower half of the mantlet plate and go through the hull roof or into the turret ring.

-The Panther Ausf F would have had the Schmalturm, with its better ballistic protection, and an extended front hull roof which was slightly thicker.
-The Ausf F's Schmalturm was to have a built-in stereoscopic rangefinder — using twin matching armoured blisters, one on each turret side, much like the Americans' post-war M47 Patton tank — and lower weight than the original turrets.
-A number of Ausf F hulls were built at Daimler-Benz and Ruhrstahl-Hattingen steelworks; there is no evidence that any completed Ausf F saw service before the end of the war.
+The Panther Ausf.
+F would have had the Schmalturm, with its better ballistic protection, and an extended front hull roof which was slightly thicker.
+The Ausf.
+F's Schmalturm was to have a built-in stereoscopic rangefinder — using twin matching armoured blisters, one on each turret side, much like the Americans' post-war M47 Patton tank — and lower weight than the original turrets.
+A number of Ausf.
+F hulls were built at Daimler-Benz and Ruhrstahl-Hattingen steelworks; there is no evidence that any completed Ausf.
+F saw service before the end of the war.

 E-50

-The E series of experimental tanks — E-10, E-25, E-50, E-75, E-100 (the numbers designated their weight class) – was proposed to further streamline production with an even greater sharing of common parts and simplification of design.
+The E series of experimental tanks — E-10, E-25, E-50, E-75, E-100 (the numbers designated their weight class) — was proposed to further streamline production with an even greater sharing of common parts and simplification of design.
 In this scheme, the Panther tank would have been replaced by the E-50.
 A Belleville washer-based, hull sidemount suspension system was proposed to replace the complex and costly dual torsion bar system.
 The Schmalturm would have been used, likely with a variant of the 8.8 cm L/71 gun.